alphagov/data-standards-demo-content/README.md

-# Try the data description language
+# Cross-government data description language demo

-The UK Government Digital Service (GDS) has looked at international standards and some use cases to define an initial data description language.
-This language makes describing data across government simpler and more consistent.
+The UK Government Digital Service (GDS) has defined an initial data description language based on international standards and use cases.
+This language aims to make describing data across government simpler and more consistent.

 You can use the [`data-standards-demo-content` GitHub repository](https://github.com/alphagov/data-standards-demo-content) to try this data description language.
 This repository contains code that allows you to: